wesselb/stheno/README_without_examples.md

       [0.e+00 0.e+00 1.e-12]]>
 ```

-We can now build on the posterior.
+We can further extend our model by building on the posterior.

 ```python
 >>> g = GP(Linear(), measure=post)